PAHdb/AmesPAHdbPythonSuite/docs/sec_03d.rst

-Optionally, the 'wavelength', 'stick', 'oplot', 'legend', and 'color'-keywords can be given to the 'Plot'-method to control the abscissa, stick representation, overplotting, legend and color, respectively (*work-in-progress*).
+Optionally, the 'wavelength', 'stick', 'oplot', 'legend', and 'color'-keywords can be given to the 'Plot'-method to control the abscissa, stick representation, overplotting, legend and color, respectively.

 .. code:: python

    transitions.plot(wavelength=True, color='blue', show=True)

 The 'transitions'-instance's 'write'-method will write the fundamental vibrational transitions to file.
 The transitions of each PAH species will be written to a IPAC table (.tbl).
-Optionally, a filename can be provided (*work-in-progress*).
+Optionally, a filename can be provided.

 .. code:: python